RGB-WG/blackpaper/consensus-layer/5.-contracts-state-and-operations/README.md

 RGB contract always have a well-defined parties of the contract, which hold _ownership rights_ over _atoms of state_.
 The state owned by a contract party is called _owned state_.

 Let's start with writing a simple contract managing decentralized identity backed by a PGP key.
-The "smartness" of the contract (comparing to normal PGP/GPG and Web of Trust) comes from the fact that when a revocation operation is executed, everybody in the world will know about it (since thay can see that the UTXO, associated with the key -- the owned state -- was spent), and it can be proven whether at any given moment of time the identity was valid -- or it was already revoked.
+The "smartness" of the contract (comparing to normal PGP/GPG and Web of Trust) comes from the fact that when a revocation operation is executed, everybody in the world will know about it (since they can see that the UTXO, associated with the key -- the owned state -- was spent), and it can be proven whether at any given moment of time the identity was valid -- or it was already revoked.

 5.5.
 Availability of the global state